 By: Phil Houk of Fighting Irish Preview

-Editor’s Note: This year marks the the 160th anniversary of the three day battle of Gettysburg, July 1-3, 1863.
+Editor’s Note: 2023 marks the the 160th anniversary of the three day battle of Gettysburg, July 1-3, 1863.
 The battle was a pivotal Union victory in the fight to end slavery.
 Over the three days Union and Confederate forces suffered over 50,000 casualties.
 More than 7,000 lives were lost.
 (Originally published July 1, 2021)

 Around noon on July 2, 1863, at a battlefield called “The Wheatfield”, a remarkable and unique event occurred amidst the bloody three-day carnage of Gettysburg.
 A much beloved Chaplain, who went on to serve as President of the University of Notre Dame was at the epicenter of that event.